EVerest/EVerest/CONTRIBUTING.md

 This document explains our contribution process and procedures.

-The EVerest community has various member roles: Contributor isyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.
+The EVerest community has various member roles: Contributor is everyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.
 The [governance policy] is the reference document for it and has more details.

 All contributors must comply with the project's [Technical Charter].